michaelo48/server/rust-chat/README.md

 - Clients are notified when users join their room
 - Disconnected clients are automatically removed from rooms
 - Room UUIDs are generated using the UUID v4 standard for maximum randomness
+- If a room reaches its user limit, users are automatically returned to the main menu
+- Invalid room IDs also return users to the main menu for retry
+- After leaving a chat room, users can choose to return to the main menu or exit